theubie/OpenTAAI/README.md

 * Allow using text-generation-webui instead of OpenAI
 * Allow using other local tts models
+* Integrate a chatbot directly to skip needing a 3rd party to genereate the chat log
 * Money printer that goes brrr?